vidu1234/library-managemnt/README.md

-this is a read me file of this simple project..hellow world
+this is library management system. use this if you want to get an idea from this